InDesign Cost

 Free Introductory InDesign Course Online

-Students looking for free online tutorials should start at Noble Desktop’s blog, and the articles tagged InDesign.
+Students looking for free online tutorials should start at Noble Desktop’s blog and the articles tagged InDesign.
 Here, students will have access to articles and interviews explaining the basics of InDesign, and they will be able to find free online Graphic Design and InDesign courses.
 Noble’s InDesign overview page also includes links to free online training resources.
-These free resources are constantly updated, and they are built as onboarding tools for Noble’s paid training seminars, so using these resources will prepare students for the more immersive learning options made available through Noble.
+These free resources are constantly updated and are built as onboarding tools for Noble’s paid training seminars, so using these resources will prepare students for the more immersive learning options made available through Noble.

 Students looking for a more detailed background in InDesign should consult the Learn InDesign page on Noble’s Learn Hub.
-Here, students will find constantly updating free resources to help guide them through the early process of learning InDesign.
+Here, students will find constantly updated free resources to help guide them through the early process of learning InDesign.

 Read about more free InDesign videos and online tutorials.